FilipeTenedini/scraper/README.md

 ### Next features (v2):
 - refactor code with OOP
-- add link of view and download
+- add link of view and download, status of comunicated
-- create relational database
+- create database
 - save infos in database